B i o g r a p h y

 Lisa is an avid performer of contemporary music.
 She is pianist for the 21st Century Consort in Washington, D.C., where she has premiered works by Stephen Albert, Nicholas Maw, Eugene O'Brien, David Froom, Donald Crockett, and many others.
 She is a founding member of Opus 3 Trio with violinst Charles Wetherbee and cellist David Hardy.
 The Opus 3 Trio has commissioned, premiered and recorded many new works and has performed across the country.
 Additionally, Lisa was featured on national television as an expert artist commentator and performer in the PBS documentary entitled “Exploring Your Brain”, in which she performed Ginastera’s Piano Sonata No. 1 and discussed the topic of memory with Garrick Utley.

-A committed teacher, Lisa was awarded the Steinway & Sons 2016, 2017 and 2018 Top Teacher Award, with many of her students achieving top recognition in both local and international competitions.
+A committed teacher, Lisa was recently inducted into the Steinway Teacher's Hall of Fame.
+She was also awarded the Steinway & Sons 2016, 2017, 2018 and 2019 Top Teacher Award, with many of her students achieving top recognition in both local and international competitions.
 She holds a private studio in her home, and has represented the NSO on various occasions in numerous masterclasses and serving as piano instructor for cultural exchange liaisons.
-Lisa was a coach for the NSO Summer Music Institute and is excited to be selected as piano coach for the 2018-2019 NSO Youth Fellows program.
+Lisa was a coach for the NSO Summer Music Institute and is excited to once again be piano mentor for the 2019-2020 NSO Youth Fellowship program.

 Ms. Emenheiser recorded Respighi's beautiful "Three Preludes on Gregorian Melodies" for Steinway Spirio and is now part of the Spirio Collection.
 Most recently she recorded two works by Frederic Rzweski and will soon be part of the Steinway Spirio video collection.
 She has also recorded for the Bridge, Albany, Decca, Pro Arte, Naxos, VAI Audio, Centaur, Arabesque, Delos, AUR, Jubal House,and Cascades labels.